-Back in March of 2013, the rate of consumer price inflation was low by historical standards, as prices grew at an average of only 1.2% from the same period in 2012.
+Back in March of 2013, the rate of consumer price inflation (CPI) was low by historical standards, as prices grew at an average of only 1.2% from the same period in 2012.
 We’ve seen many changes since then.
 In Sep 2022, Statistics Canada says that CPI hit 6.9%.

 A modest increase in prices can spell trouble for those who are already having difficulty paying their bills on time.
-The average Canadian household had total debts of $71,300 in Q1 of 2019.
-A rise in consumer prices means that many debtors will be adding more to their debt in 2020 than they did in 2019.
+According to Statistics Canada, the average Canadian household had total non-mortgage debts of $49,937 in Q2 2022.
+A rise in consumer prices means that many debtors will be adding more to their debt.